Super Reasons Your Animal Will Love Osteopathy

-Osteopathy was established by Dr Andrew Taylor Still (1828-1917) however, it was not until the 1970's that Osteopathy was successfully applied to treating horses.
+Osteopathy was originally established by Dr Andrew Taylor Still (1828-1917) in the USA in the late 1800's initially to treat humans and help them be as healthy as possible without medication or surgery.
+It was not until the 1970's that Osteopathy was successfully applied to treating horses.
 More recently in the 1990's, osteopathy was successfully applied to treat wild and exotic animal and bird species.
 An Osteopath working with animals, will follow the same principles as human Osteopathy.

 Osteopathy is used to assist -

 - Loss or decreased level of performance